Azur Lane: Development

 Azur Lane's producer, Yuwan, a well-known uploader to the Chinese video sharing website Bilibili, began developing the game with five of his college friends, with the initial notion of "creating a doujin game, if a commercial one is not possible".
 Seeing many similar games created in Greater China after Kantai Collection's success, the developers aimed to create "something different from previous works of ship moe anthropomorphism".
 As such, they intentionally avoided using a turn-based strategy game mechanic like that used by Kantai Collection and most of its followers.
 They also shifted the focus on Japanese ships to those from other countries involved in World War II.

 One particular difficulty was incorporating shoot 'em up elements, as there were no existing works to reference.
 An early version of the game featured a combat system of a five-character fleet in a single or double column line of battle.
 World of Warships, a World War II naval warfare simulation game popular in China, influenced some of the gameplay design.

 The developers sought to further differentiate the game by featuring characters based on preserved museum ships from earlier times, such as the pre-dreadnought battleship Mikasa of World War I, which was served as a flagship during the Russo-Japanese war, and the Russian protected cruiser Aurora, the ship famed for its October Revolution involvement.
 Keeping game balance and rarity with these characters was difficult, however, the developers were intent on featuring museum ships, and intend to introduce more characters like this in the future.
 A series of characters based on proposed or unfinished World War II warships, including Neptune, Saint-Louis and Ibuki, were introduced as part of a collaboration with Wargaming, publisher of World of Warships.

-Many young voice actors, some critically acclaimed, lent their talents to the game.
+Many young Japanese voice actors lent their talents to the game.
 The decision to employ an all-Japanese voice cast with a focus on younger actors was the result of a lack of professional voice actors in China, as well as the team's intention to give younger Japanese actors opportunities to perform.
 The game's notable voice actors include Yui Ishikawa, Rie Takahashi and Risa Taneda.

 Shanghai's Manjuu Ltd. provided the audiovisual design and the writing for Azur Lane.
 Xiamen's Yongshi Ltd. (厦门勇仕网络技术有限公司) was responsible for programming, game data design and content.
 The companies share joint authorship of the game and share its copyright, with a 65%/35% share of its revenue.